JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 Beautiful ash Earl slick guitar with filtertrons and 24.75 scale and great video on guitar max

+# Strat/Tremolo guitars to use with a tremboss king or evertune #
+1. Prs CE (sometimes available on tgp for <1400 whsc)
+2. G&L
+3. Fender USA ofc
+4. Prs s2 (excellent choice especially used)
+5. Ebmm Cutlass made the best strat I played at the guitar show.
+They did something special to it and the engineer was in the booth but I forget what.
+Maybe I’ve got a video of myself playing it?
+Liightweight alder body, cool cutaway, roasted flame maple neck
+6. Us masters
+7. Michael Kelly Custom
+8. Cheap paulownia one
+9. with conversion neck
+10. Earl slick
+11. Dean zelinsky
+12. Larry Carlton sire (very heavy)
+13. Fender limited editiion boxer strat sherwood green mij $1200
+14. American Performer
+15. Fender USA Nitro Satin
+16. The G&L Empress apparently light
+17. $599 Blue Cort G290 FAT (So beautiful with flat blue flame top and natural ash back)
+18. FGN
+19. CMG Guitars Diane $1100 for USA made in Ga short scale!!!
+20. There’s a sexy $500 Pacifica which is hardtail and has a hum bucker and a single coil

+Strat trems
+Godin

 # Inbox #

 Ebmm makes an amazing strat the best I played at the show in 2017